Arvato Systems GmbH

 4.2.3 Duration of storage or criteria applied in defining this period

 Your contact details are deleted once your request has been processed and further communication has been discontinued.
-This does apply if the purpose of your establishing contact with us is to conclude a contract or you wish to exercise your right as a data subject (e.g. request information).
-In this case the data will be further processed on a new legal basis and deleted as soon as the processing purpose and the legal retention periods are fulfilled.
+This applies if the purpose of your contact with us is to conclude a contract or you wish to exercise your right as a data subject (e.g., request information).
+In this case, the data will be further processed on a new legal basis and deleted as soon as the processing purpose and the legal retention periods are fulfilled.

 4.2.4 Options for lodging an objection and having your data removed

-You have the right to lodge an objection to the processing of your contact information provided that there are cogent reasons that arise from your specific situation.
-If you would like to exercise your right to lodge an objection, please write to the contact address in section 1.
-If you lodge an objection, communication with you cannot be continued.
-This does not apply if the storage of your contact details is necessary for completing precontractual procedures, fulfilling a contract or exercising your rights as a data subject.
+You have the right to object to processing your contact information provided that there are compelling reasons that arise from your specific situation.
+If you would like to exercise your right to object, please write to the contact address in section 1.
+If you object, communication with you cannot be continued.
+This does not apply if the storage of your contact details is necessary for completing precontractual procedures, fulfilling a contract, or exercising your rights as a data subject.